formlio/forml/docs/dsl/schema.rst

 To become available to both :ref:`projects <project>` and :ref:`platforms <platform>`, schemas need to be published in form of :ref:`schema catalogs <io-catalog>`.
-Once declared, schemas can be used to formulate complex :ref:`query statements <query>` - most notably as formal descriptions of the :ref:`project data-source <project-source>` requirements.
+Once declared, schemas can be used to formulate complex :ref:`query statements <query>` - most notably as formal descriptions of the :ref:`project data source <project-source>` requirements.